 Due to the popularity of the 2017 ACMT Seminar in Forensic Toxicology, ACMT is offering an encore presentation on December 13-14, 2018, in Dallas, TX.

-As before, the course will focus on the forensic and medical-legal aspects of opioid use, abuse, prescribing, and addiction by presenting real cases encountered by medical toxicology experts.
+This encore seminar will focus on the forensic and medical-legal aspects of opioid use, abuse, prescribing, and addiction by presenting real cases encountered by medical toxicology experts.
 The seminar will be tailored to the interests of physicians and other scientists involved in numerous disciplines, including medical toxicology, forensic & laboratory medicine, addiction medicine, and the legal community.

 Target Audience: physicians, pharmacists, nurses, scientists, social workers, attorneys, law enforcement, and public health specialists